DoSomething/darwin/README.md

 * [SE](Positions/SoftwareEngineer.md)
 * [SSE](Positions/SeniorSoftwareEngineer.md)
 * [Staff Engineer](Positions/StaffEngineer.md)
-* Technical Lead: _This is a role to play on a team, not a job title._ The technical lead serves as the engineering point person for a particular team, helps to define and delegate work, provide estimates, and make architectural decisions.
+* [Technical Lead](Positions/Roles/TechTeamLead.md): This is a role to play on a team, not a job title.
+The tech team lead serves as the engineering point person for a particular team, helps to define and delegate work, provide estimates, and make architectural decisions.
+Tech team leads do not manage the other engineers' careers, only their work.
+There is another version of this role that is technical only (does not involve leading a team), meaning that the engineer is responsible for leading, designing, and serving as the main maintainer of a large project/application/service.
+There is overlap in responsibilities at a high level.
 Technical leads gather for a monthly architecture governance meeting, where they work together on systems integration and other high-level topics.
-Technical leads do not manage the other engineers' careers, only their work.

 #### Engineering Management track